Kexin-Wei/logseq_notes/pages/Famous Indian Brother Tutorial.md

 			  I see that there is equally potential evidence to support the arguments I have provided, and hence, my opinion is that the topic of the statement does reflect on the justification that is provided here.
 		- Simple sentence, complex sentence and compound sentence
 - # Reading
-	- ## Reading and Writing Fill in the Blanks
+	- ## FIB-RW Reading and Writing Fill in the Blanks
 		- ![image.png](../assets/image_1737597333715_0.png){:height 261, :width 389}
 		- 5-6 questions, 25-30 marks
 		- Strategy